Current e-Waste Regulations in the US and Other Developed Countries

 WEEE Revision

 The European Commission has published its legislative proposal for the review of the WEEE Directive on December 3rd, 2008.
 The proposal will be debated and amended in a political legislative procedure by the European Parliament and EU Member States governments.
-New rules will probably not take effect until 2011-2012.
-Significant changes such as a broader scope, the introduction of CE marking requirements and new bans on substances could be made during this procedure.
+In 2012, the Commission reviewed and updated these rules.
+The rules require separate collection of WEEE and ask countries to create systems for consumers to return this waste.
+This policy provides recommendations such as including financial incentives, increasing the use of postal services, establishing industry partnerships, and raising awareness of data security.
+It also outlines clear duties for local governments, manufacturers, sellers, and retailers.

 WEEE Categories of Electrical and Electronic Equipment